yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/gcp.md

 For instructions on creating an instance template on Google Cloud, refer to [Create instance templates](https://cloud.google.com/compute/docs/instance-templates/create-instance-templates) in the Google documentation.

-When creating the template, ensure that you create the template under the right project and choose the correct network and subnetwork under **Advanced Options** > **Networking**.
+When creating the template in Google Cloud, ensure that you create the template under the right GCP project and choose the correct network and subnetwork under **Advanced Options** > **Networking**.

 Note that not all template customizations are honored by YugabyteDB Anywhere when creating a universe using a provider with a template.
 The following properties can't be overridden by an instance template: